nickmckay/LiPD-utilities/R/README.md

 ![filterts_prestart](https://www.dropbox.com/s/chg23m4lc7qb7n4/filterTs_prestart.png?raw=1)

-I'll use the expression `paleoData_variableName == d18O` to get the index numbers of  all time series entries that represent d18O measurements.
+I'll use the expression `paleoData_variableName == d18O` to get the index numbers of  all time series objects that represent d18O measurements.

 Call `queryTs` as shown below:

 ![queryts_call](https://www.dropbox.com/s/ng62tmjmxxocsvl/queryTs_call.png?raw=1)

-A list of index numbers is returned as `matches` and shows you all the entry numbers that match the `paleoData_variableName == d18O` expression.
-The `ts` time series variable has 9 entries, and 2 of those entries are `d18O` entries.
+A list of index numbers is returned as `matches` and shows you all the time series object index numbers that match the `paleoData_variableName == d18O` expression.
+The `ts` time series variable has 9 _objects_ (denoted as `elements` in the R Studio environment), and 2 of those _objects_ are `d18O` entries.
 Index number 1 and index number 3.

 ![queryts_done](https://www.dropbox.com/s/sud31wot97si34p/queryTs_done.png?raw=1)